seovchinnikov/clubhouse-web/README.md

 CH team banned support of WebRTC for their channels so we have to use native client and run it on windows, macOS, linux.
 I've chosen electron sdk (but connected it via WebSockets so you can write other clients if you need to).
 I'm using linux and Agora does not support native clients for linux but after many trials I've found a way to run this client on Ubuntu via wine.

+> Where are the javadocs?

+PRs are welcome.

 ### References
 * https://github.com/stypr/clubhouse-py/ (Python build)